-This wonderfully original 1866 Shield Nickel has superb eye appeal with nice luster and nice strike.
-Outstanding color and surfaces.
-This is NOT the super expensive doubled date variety.
+This original 1866 Shield Nickel has great eye appeal with nice luster and strong strike.
+Great color and surfaces.
 Grade: Choice AU/BU

 Check by mail | Credit Card/PayPal |